YORK CITY SOUTH

 In total, he made 351 appearances, scoring 25 goals for City in 8 seasons before leaving the professional game and playing in non league football in Nottinghamshire for a number of years.
 He died in 2010.

-In February 1958, he shipped six goals after Mick Granger was injured during a 9-2 defeat at Chester..
+In February 1958, he shipped six goals after replacing the injured Mick Granger in goal during a 9-2 defeat at Chester.